robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 In the following example, the custom security attribute has the following settings:

-+ The customSecurityAttributeDefinition object is named `ProjectDate`.
++ The customSecurityAttributeDefinition object is named `ProjectDate`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`
-+ It accepts only one value of String type.
++ It accepts only one value of String data type

 #### Request